nattaylor/boston-zoning/README.md

 Enhance Boston Zoning decisions with structure and additional data

 TODO
+ - Fix BOA-678322
+ - Implement html_entity_decode
+ - New property: Link to minutes
+ - New property: Link to Boston City TV (https://www.youtube.com/user/BostonCable/search?query=zoning) and (https://www.cityofboston.gov/cable/video_library.asp)
+ - New property: Link to ParcelViewer (join on address to the permits to get parcelid) ()
  - CRON to check for updates
  - Pass build directory to build script
  - Do decisions full outer join minutes
- - Finish downloads
  - Add search
  - Add (chain) icon for deeplinking
  - "View on the web"
  - Full address (ward to zip, ward to neighborhood, zip to neighborhood)
  - UI: change to panels
- - New property: Link to minutes
- - New property: parse articles
- - New property: Link to Boston City TV (https://www.youtube.com/user/BostonCable/search?query=zoning) and (https://www.cityofboston.gov/cable/video_library.asp)
- - New property: Link to ParcelViewer (join on address to the permits to get parcelid) ()
  - Store into database
  - Error checking!
  - Create a dashboard of parsing successfes/failure / test cases!